11 Reasons Best Brand Boots and Shoes are Comparatively Expensive

-Top brands like these are constantly making dependable shoes and boots.
+Top brands like these are continually making dependable shoes and boots.
 Many of their products are expensive, yet we recommend them.
 We don’t recommend them for a fluffy commission or something like that!
 Let’s make these four things crystal clear:

 - ShoeAskers are sellers or on the seller’s side.
 We are amongst the consumers.
 That’s it.

 Back to the topic: Red Wing and Danner boots are usually more costly than Timberland and Keen.
-On the flip side, you can never say that Timberland and Keen are cheaper- when comparing to other brands.
+On the flip side, you can never say Timberland and Keen are cheaper- when comparing to other brands.